sohamch08/sohamch08/README.md

 - 👋 Hi, I’m @sohamyagami
 - 👀 I’m interested in ...
 Mathematics, Anime and Games
-- 🌱 I’m currently learning ...Programming and Pure math topics
+- 🌱 I’m currently learning ...
+Programming and Pure math topics
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...sohamchatterjee999@gmail.com
+- 📫 How to reach me ... sohamchatterjee999@gmail.com

 <!---
 sohamyagami/sohamyagami is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.